 69. Your skillset is amazing.

 70. This is part of life, I know you can cope up.

 Hopefully, the warm words shared on this page will regulate mood and uplift someone’s spirit.
 By understanding how someone who is struggling might be feeling is an easy way to craft your messages and to consider your thoughts.

 Your warm words of concern can make a difference and make one realize that struggles are part of our existence and make life worth living.
 Empathizing means giving motivation and inspiration from the heart.
 Each one of us is capable of inspiring someone with difficulties.

 Just remember that your words can either make people happier, better, or even more troubled.
 So, if your words aren’t positive and if you just mean to criticize, just don’t say it.
 However, if you are to give advice then it should be with an air of acceptance or constructive criticism.

 Have you inspired someone?
-How do you feel?
-What are the things you say to help someone struggling to stay optimistic?
+How do you show you care?
+What are the things you say to help someone who is struggling?